-Skin Cancer Screening Newport Beach
+Skin Cancer Screening

-It has been estimated that regular application of sunscreen with a SPF of 30 or greater for the first 18 years of life would reduce the lifetime incidence of nonmelanoma skin cancers by 78%.
+It has been estimated that regular application of sunscreen with an SPF of 30 or greater for the first 18 years of life would reduce the lifetime incidence of nonmelanoma skin cancers by 78%.
 Sunlight exposure is the primary cause of nonmelanoma skin cancer.
 Ninety percent of nonmelanoma skin cancers are due to exposure to ultraviolet (UV) radiation from the sun.
 Although the number of nonmelanoma skin cancers is staggering, both basal cell and squamous cell carcinomas have a better than 95% cure rate if detected and treated early.
 Even melanoma, a type of skin cancer that can spread quickly, is curable when treated early.
 If you notice a spot or lump that is growing, bleeding, or changing, you should make an appointment to see a dermatologist.

 Patients should have complete skin examinations yearly starting in their twenties.
 Those with a history of skin cancer need a full skin examination on an even more regular basis (every 6 months) coupled with education about ultraviolet sun exposure and the regular use of sunscreen.
 Immunosuppressed patients have a higher incidence of skin cancer, especially squamous cell carcinoma, and require very careful follow-up by a dermatologist.